What is the RRRP?

 Community Recycling Centre - Overview

 Reuse Shop and Education Centre

 There will be a best practice, fully lined liquid waste facility to treat domestic and commercial liquid waste.

 Common liquid wastes to be accepted are Septages (Septic tank pumpouts) and grease as well as truck washes and coolant.

 Supporting Site Infrastructure

-The CRC will operate smoothly and efficiently with a full suite of support infrastructure:
+The CRC has been designed to handle greater usage with a full suite of support infrastructure: